Raymond E. Fowler: Career

 Fowler joined the U.S. Air Force in 1952 during the period of the Korean War.
-After he was discharged, he became a member of the National Investigations Committee on Aerial Phenomena (NICAP) and in his spare time began investing UFO cases.
+After he was discharged, he became a member of the National Investigations Committee on Aerial Phenomena (NICAP) and in his spare time began Investigating UFO cases.
 In his association with NICAP, he served as Chairman of the Massachusetts Subcommittee.
 In his capacity as a NICAP representative, he gave illustrated lectures to the public on the topic of UFOs and case investigations.

 He was a civilian employee with the United States Air Force Security Service and then employed 25 years with GTE Government Systems, a U.S. defense contractor specializing in defense electronics, telecommunications systems, and information services.
 It was at the time a division of GTE Corporation.

 By 1979, with NICAP nearly defunct (1980), he had switched his primary membership to MUFON and was the Massachusetts State Director for the organization.
 He was Director of Scientific Investigations for MUFON and authored an early edition of the MUFON Field Investigators Manual.

 Also by 1979 he was affiliated with J. Allen Hynek's Center for UFO Studies (CUFOS) as a Scientific Associate.
-In the Forward to Fowler's 1974 book "UFOs: Interplanetary Visitors, Hynek wrote of him: "This foreword is primarily a tribute to an outstanding UFO investigator and fact-finder.
+In the Foreword to Fowler's 1974 book "UFOs: Interplanetary Visitors, Hynek wrote of him: "This foreword is primarily a tribute to an outstanding UFO investigator and fact-finder.
 I know of no one who is more dedicated, trustworthy or persevering than Ray Fowler."
-Hynek also contributed the Forward to Fowler's second book, The Andreasson Affair.
+Hynek also contributed the Foreword to Fowler's second book, The Andreasson Affair.

 Fowler estimated that most UFO sightings can be explained as man-made objects or natural phenomena and only about 10 percent are worthy of investigation.

 As an author and ufologist, he has had media appearances on Today, Good Morning America, The Dick Cavett Show (October 26, 1972), Mike Douglas Show (June 12, 1979), Unsolved Mysteries (September 18, 1994), Sightings (April 23, 1995), and numerous radio shows and documentaries.